-NTPC recruitment begins for 114 Mining Overman and other posts; here’s direct link to apply
+NTPC recruitment begins today for 114 posts; here’s how to apply

 Eligible candidates can apply for the vacancies on the official website careers.ntpc.co.in till December 31 (upto 11.59 PM).

-The National Thermal Power Corporation (NTPC) Mining Limited, has commenced the online application process for recruitment to the posts of Mining Overman, Magazine Incharge and other posts today, December 12.
+The National Thermal Power Corporation (NTPC) Mining Limited, will soon commence the online application process for recruitment to the posts of Mining Overman, Magazine Incharge and other posts today, December 12.
 Eligible candidates can apply for the vacancies on the official website careers.ntpc.co.in till December 31 (upto 11.59 PM).

 The recruitment drive aims to fill up 114 vacancies at NTPC Mining Limited.